 Obesity is a serious consideration in back health.
 It is one of the most common contributing factors to bulging discs.
 The excess weight of an obese person puts serious and continuous strain on the spine.
 Consequently obesity can either be the sole cause or a contributor.

 Obesity also makes the recovery process much more difficult, take longer and sometimes can make it impossible.
 Losing weight will pay big dividends in overall back health aside from spine ailments.

-These factors in what causes a bulging disc should not strike fear in you.
-They are simply to make you aware of what can cause a disc to protrude causing the symptoms so often associated with them.
+These factors in what causes this condition should not strike fear in you.
+They are simply to make you aware of what can cause a spinal disc to protrude causing the symptoms so often associated with them.

 Importance of knowing the difference between a bulging disc and herniated disc

 The confusion comes from a wide misuse of terminology.
 Consequently, there is widespread confusion as to the meaning.
 A herniated disc is not the same as a bulging disc, though one generally follows the other.
 Not determining which condition is the source of your discomfort can affect the results of attempts at pain relief.

 A disc protrudes or bulges, then may herniate.
 This means the disc has progressed from simply bulging to actually tearing, letting the inner gel out into the spinal space.